CartoDB/documentation/app/content/get-started.md

 ### Spatial Analysis with CARTOframes

-This guide is intended for those who want to start augmenting their data using CARTOframes.
+This guide is intended for those who want to start augmenting their data using CARTOframes, our Python library.
 You can find full guides and examples in the [documentation page](https://carto.com/developers/cartoframes/).

 {{<interactiveTutorial>}}
   {{% tutorialStep stepName="Intro"%}}